Why So Many Relationships End After The Holidays

 Have you ever noticed that a lot of relationships end after the holidays?
 Call it the January comedown, call it breakup season, call it whatever you want.
-But there's something in the air after the clock strikes midnight on December 31 — and that something signals the end for a lot of couples.
+But there's something in the air after the clock strikes midnight on December 31 — and that something signals the end for plenty of couples.

 It's not just a random coincidence.
 A lot of people in relationships will stick it out through the holidays season, even if they feel that the partnership has run its course.
+The dumper might find it awkward to end a relationship just before Christmas, after plans have been made to spend the season together.
 "This time of year evokes such an emotional response in people, that they sometimes want to hide from the negative things going on in their lives and focus on the happy stuff," says Carlen Costa, PhD, a therapist and sexologist.
 "Instead of facing reality, it's easier to just go into Christmas dreamland and pretend everything is okay."

 This time of year also has a funny way of putting the pressure on your relationship.
 "We're exposed to family dynamics and cultural expectations more so during the holidays than during other parts of the year," says Amie Harwick, PhD, a marriage and family therapist.
 "You may have family asking you when you're planning on getting married, which may make you question whether or not that's actually something you want from this specific partnership."
 Dr. Harwick also says that the stress of being around family can trigger feelings of unease in your relationship, too.

-Note: This article was originally published in December 2017 and has been updated.